joshbegley/nyt-latest/README.md

 **Soungoutou Magassa emerges from the margins to take centre stage at West Ham**\
 `The French midfield struggled to get in the team until Nuno Espirito Santo took over.
-Now he has become integral.`\
+Now he has become integral`\
 https://nytimes.com/athletic/6862659/2025/12/05/soungoutou-magassa-emerges-from-the-margins-to-take-centre-stage-at-west-ham/

 **Word of the Day: exonerate**\